 3. Create a .htaccess file in the desired directory where you want to have a different from default PHP version with the right handler.

 For cPanel with EasyApache4:

 <FilesMatch "\.(php4|php5|php3|php2|php|phtml)$"> SetHandler application/x-httpd-ea-php71-lsphp </FilesMatch>

 As a result, subdirectories will use the same PHP version as the parent unless you overwrite it with another .htaccess entry in that subdirectory.

-This way the main website can use native PHP handler (suphp/fcgi) while subdirectory is using lsapi with necessary PHP version.
+This way the main website can use native PHP handler (suphp/fcgi) while a subdirectory is using lsapi with necessary PHP version.

 Note!
 There is one little trick that can be confusing.
-It applies only if you have PHP Selector enabled and you have non-native version selected there for a user.
-In that case, if the version that you assign through .htaccess is the same as ea-php version selected as system default version in WHM -> MultiPHP Manager -> System Default version, that version will not be applies, the version that you'll actually get will be the same as selected in PHP Selector.
+It applies only if you have PHP Selector enabled and you have a non-native version selected there for a user.
+In that case, if the version that you assign through .htaccess is the same as ea-php version selected as the system default version in WHM -> MultiPHP Manager -> System Default version, that version will not be applied, the version that you'll actually get will be the same as selected in PHP Selector.